overcq/oux/README.md

 The user should make regular updates, e.g. with a command `git pull && make`, then as “root”: `make install`.
 Then follow the appropriate update and installation instructions for the products that depend on the current one.
 Before using this commands can be executed as “root”: `make uninstall` and/or as the user: `make clean`, to remove any remaining intermediate files that depend on source files that have been removed in the new product version.

-To completely remove the product from the user's device, execute, for example, as “root”: `make uninstall`, then as the user: `rm -fr oux`.
+To completely remove the product from the userʼs device, execute, for example, as “root”: `make uninstall`, then as the user: `rm -fr oux`.

 # Other Licenses